 It is important that all of your members know that they are entitled to make a complaint to the Students’ Union.

-If someone wishes to make a complaint, you must direct them to the Student Activities Officer.
+If someone wishes to make a complaint, you should direct them to the Student Officer for Campaigns and Engagement on firstname.lastname@example.org.
 You must be objective, regardless of your personal view on the matter, and not make any decisions which would affect any potential outcome.

 If you witness inappropriate, racist, homophobic, transphobic or sexist comments, try to deal with the matter sensitively by having a chat with the person and informing them that inappropriate comments or actions will not be tolerated.
 If you do not feel comfortable doing this, make a note and refer it to the Students’ Union.